-When I think of avocados I think of warm climates which are exactly what this fruit thrives in.
+When I think of avocados, I think of warm climates which are exactly what this fruit thrives in.
 Unfortunately for me, I live in USDA zone 8 where we regularly get freezing temperatures.
-But I love avocados so set out on a quest to find out if you can grow an avocado in zone 8.
+However, I love avocados so I set out on a quest to find out if you can grow an avocado in zone 8.

 Can You Grow an Avocado in Zone 8?

-Depending upon the category, avocados can be grown in USDA zones 8-11.
-The West Indian is the least cold tolerant, hardy only to 33 F. (.56 C.).
-The Guatemalan can survive temperatures down to 30 F. (-1 C.), making neither of them a great choice for a zone 8 avocado tree.
-A better choice when growing avocado trees in zone 8 is the Mexican avocado, which can tolerate temps down to 19-20 F. (-7 C.).
+Depending upon the category, avocados can be grown in USDA zones 8 to 11.
+The West Indian is the least cold tolerant, hardy only to 33 degrees F. (0.5 C.).
+The Guatemalan can survive temperatures down to 30 degrees F. (-1 C.), making neither of them a great choice for a zone 8 avocado tree.
+A better choice when growing avocado trees in zone 8 is the Mexican avocado, which can tolerate temps down to 19 or 20 degrees F. (-7 C.).

-Keep in mind that the range of minimum temperatures for zone 8 is between 10 and 20 F. (-12 and -7 C.) so growing any type of avocado outside is a risky undertaking.
+Keep in mind that the range of minimum temperatures for zone 8 is between 10 and 20 degrees F. (-12 to -7 C.) so growing any type of avocado outside is a risky undertaking.

 Avocado Plants for Zone 8